-Looking ahead, we believe that China's sportswear sector will continue to grow strongly, with Anta taking further market share from global peers.
+Looking ahead, we believe that China's sportswear sector will continue to grow strongly, with this company taking further market share from global peers.
 For a long time, Nike and Adidas have dominated the high-end sportswear segment, but Chinese consumer preferences are changing in favour of domestic brands that have steadily improved in product quality and brand power.
-In 2020, Anta's brands had a combined market share of around 15% (retail value), right behind market leaders Adidas (17%) and Nike (20%).
-According to our estimates.
-Anta should have overtaken Adidas and claimed the No. 2 position in 2021.
-With its premiumised product offering, a recovery from the pandemic and solid long-term prospects at acquiree company Amer Sports, we believe that Anta can further improve its already attractive ROIC (currently at an average of 24%) and its cash flow generation (average 110% operating cash flow/net income) in the coming years.
+In 2020, this company's brands had a combined market share of around 15% (retail value), right behind market leaders Adidas (17%) and Nike (20%).
+According to our estimates, this Chinese Sportswear Company should have overtaken Adidas and claimed the No. 2 position in 2021.
+With its premiumised product offering, a recovery from the pandemic and solid long-term prospects at its acquiree company, we believe that this company can further improve its already attractive ROIC (currently at an average of 24%) and its cash flow generation (average 110% operating cash flow/net income) in the coming years.